 Learning Communities are small groups of youth, ages 12-18, who attend live, online webinars together, for their middle or high school education.
-All webinars are exclusively for the purpose of teaching Latter-day Learning’s middle and high school courses.
+The main curriculum source is Latter-day Learning.

 Learning Communities are established to teach Latter-day Saint youth, but welcome all interested students.

 - Enjoy rich middle and high school courses via live webinars.

 - Connect with other students through live webinar-based chat, audio and video.

 - Get inspired with instruction from our terrific mentors.

 - Make consistent progress through rich and meaningful lessons.

 - Submit assignments, take quizzes, receive feedback and grades